The beaches are what draw most people to the Canary Islands. Not us. My mother and I went for the Canaries’ secret side.

 I felt somewhat let down by the insignificant little creature, barely 8 inches long, trying valiantly to hide behind a glass window from all the people staring at it!

-Smallest hotel in the world:
+Smallest hotel in the world

 The last stop was the teeny Hotel Puntagrande, once the smallest hotel in the world.

-Perched on a rocky point out in the sea, it looked like it would be a great place to stay once renovated (it was boarded up when we visited).
 Ladders led down into the rocky coves around it, and I imagined it would be quite fun to go swimming in the water, literally five steps from the hotel, on a hot summer day.

 The greenest island, La Palma is the Canary island for hiking, boasting some 600 miles of hiking trails.

-But no hiking excursions were offered on our cruise for this island.
-So I did some advance research on how we could arrange a hike on our own.
+So I did some advance research on how we could arrange to hike Caldera de Taburiente National Park on our own.

-The best way is to go by public bus to Caldera de Taburiente National Park, home to the world’s largest erosion crater (sculpted by water erosion from a very old volcano).
+The best way is to go by public bus to the park, home to the world’s largest erosion crater (sculpted by water erosion from a very old volcano).
 And there we enjoyed a truly spectacular hike!

 La Gomera